Afrikan Black Coalition: History

-In 2003, founding member Jewel Love brought together student leaders from the Black/African student organizations in the UC system.
-As a major in Black Studies at the University of California at Santa Barbara, Jewel felt that the deep disrespect of the culture, religion, and philosophy, of historically African people, was a stumbling block to African-American success at the University of California at Santa Barbara campus.
-Extending this sentiment to every UC school, UC-ABC was founded to preserve the spirit, culture, and aspirations of African people throughout the UC school system.
+In 2003, founding member Jewel Love, a major in Black Studies at the University of California at Santa Barbara, brought together student leaders from the Black/African student organizations in the UC system.
 Founding members included Ainye Long and Edwina Williams (University of California, Santa Cruz), Na'Shaun Neal and Catherine Sylvester (University of California, Los Angeles), Raniyah Abdus-Samad and Renita Chaney (University of California, Berkeley), Venita Goodwin, Adia Smith, Isaac Frederick and Naseem Beauchman (University of California, Davis), Tiana Lynch (University of California, Irvine), and Stephanie Akpa (University of California, San Diego).
-In 2003, much like today, Black African students at each UC campus faced racial discrimination in the form of threats, offensive comments, and actions taken by many non-black students.
-These offenses, coupled with the declining numbers of Black African students at the UC system (as a result of Proposition 209), led the various chairs, presidents, and external representatives to form the University of California African Black Coalition.
 The first meeting was in the fall of 2003 held at the University of California, Santa Cruz.
 At the first meeting, the following schools were in attendance: Santa Barbara, San Diego, Santa Cruz, Los Angeles, Davis, and Berkeley.

 Subsequent meetings were held at Berkeley, San Diego, Santa Cruz, and Los Angeles.
 In the spring of 2004, University of California, Riverside was added, and in 2007, University of California, Merced.

 The first UC ABC action was held on the campus of UC San Diego in coordination with the progressive students of color at UCSD during the UCSA Students of Color Conference to protest the hostile educational environment.
 This was the first coordinated action of the organization.
 Approximately 50 students from the various UC-ABC schools attended direct action.